-It should be noted that, by virtue of the purchases made by the Company based on the authorisations granted previously by the Shareholders' Meeting, on 27 April 2021, the Issuer held 28,027 treasury shares, equal to 0.1261% of its share capital, purchased at an average book value of Euro 10.2827 per share.
+It should be noted that, by virtue of the purchases made by the Company based on the authorisations granted previously by the Shareholders' Meeting, on 29 April 2022, the Issuer held 28,027 treasury shares, equal to 0.1261% of its ordinary share capital, purchased at an average book value of Euro 10.2827 per share.

-During the financial year, LU-VE did not purchase any additional treasury shares and, therefore, as at 31 December 2021 LU-VE held 28,027 treasury shares in its portfolio, corresponding to 0.1261% of its share capital.
-During 2022, up to the date of this Report, no purchases were made of treasury shares.
+During the Financial Year, LU-VE did not purchase any additional treasury shares and did not sell those in the portfolio, therefore, as at 31 December 2022 LU-VE still held 28,027 treasury shares in its portfolio, corresponding to 0.1261% of its ordinary share capital.
+In 2023, up to the date of this Report, no purchases of treasury shares were made and the 28,027 treasury shares held by the Issuer, representing 0.1261% of its ordinary share capital and 0.1096% of the share capital with voting rights, were not sold.

-L) MANAGEMENT AND COORDINATION ACTIVITIES (PURSUANT TO ART.
-2497 ET SEQ.
-OF THE ITALIAN CIVIL CODE)
+L) MANAGEMENT AND COORDINATION ACTIVITIES (pursuant to art.
+2497 et seq. of the Italian Civil Code)

-LU-VE is not subject to the management and coordination by the parent company Finami S.p.A., nor of any other subject, pursuant to articles 2497 et seq. of the Italian Civil Code.
-With regard to this, the Board of Directors, lastly on 24 February 2022, checked that the Company is not subject to management and coordination activities by Finami S.p.A., given that (i) the industrial, strategic, financial and budget plans of the Group are approved autonomously by the Board of Directors; (ii) the financial and credit policy and functions such as the treasury, administration, finance and control are centralised at LU-VE; (iii) LU-VE operates with full business autonomy in managing relations with customers and suppliers; and (iv) in compliance with the principles of the Corporate Governance Code, the transactions of significant strategic, economic, equity and financial importance of the Company and of the Group are reserved for the examination by the Board and exclusive approval of the Board of Directors.
+LU-VE is not subject to the management and coordination activities by the parent company Finami S.p.A., nor of any other subject, pursuant to articles 2497 et seq. of the Italian Civil Code.
+With regard to this, the Board of Directors, lastly on 23 February 2023, checked that the Company is not subject to management and coordination activities by Finami S.p.A., given that (i) the industrial, strategic, financial and budget plans of the Group are approved autonomously by the Board of Directors; (ii) the financial and credit policy and functions such as the treasury, administration, finance and control are centralised at LU-VE; (iii) LU-VE operates with full business autonomy in managing relations with customers and suppliers; and (iv) in compliance with the principles of the Corporate Governance Code, the transactions of significant strategic, economic, equity and financial importance of the Company and of the Group are reserved for the examination by the Board and exclusive approval of the Board of Directors.